xiaozhuai/GifEncoder/README.md

 # Usage

-Just copy gif directory to your project, and include GifEncoder.h, that's all.
+Just copy gif directory to your project, and include `GifEncoder.h`, that's all.

 ```cpp
 #include "GifEncoder.h"